kajusK/DarkStar/README.md

 Features
 --------
 * Two 5W Cree XP-G LEDs with independently controlled brightness
-* Up to 916lm (when using cool white Cree LEDs), by default cropped to about 600lm to reduce heat generation
+* Real Lab-measured output is 200lm (ebay value would be 916lm on 5W, limited by hw to about 3W), see [Measurement](./Measurement.md) for more details
 * Always on LED with wide (115 degrees) beam to illuminate surroundings
 * One narrow beam (10 degrees) LED to illuminate long tunnels, big caves, etc.
 * Small red status LED, can be replaced with UV or used as emergency light when the battery is almost dead (required swapping one resistor and modifying firmware)
 * Controlled by PIC 16F616 MCU (source code included)
 * Low power off current (3,2 uA), no need to unplug battery during power off state
 * Low power mode when battery is almost dead (single LED on lowest power)
-* 3D printed battery box (hopefully waterproof) for two 18650 Li-Ion cells
-* Whole headlamp including batteries weights only TODO grams
 * Waterproof aluminium body
+* 3D printed battery box (waterproof) for two 18650 Li-Ion cells
+* Whole headlamp (including two 18650 batteries) weights only 220 grams

 ![Top side](./images/waterproof.jpg)